 Over the past three decades, Carole Baillargeon’s art practice achieved recognition in Québec, America and Europe.
 She has been awarded many prizes and grants throughout her career.
 Notably, she received the prize Hommage en métiers d’art in 2016, and the prize for the international influence of her art at the Galas des prix Excellence Arts et Culture for the Québec and Chaudière-Appalaches regions.
-She has been honored with the grand prize City of Québec at the biennial show Découverte in 1993.
+She has been honored with the grand prize of the City of Québec at the biennial show Découverte in 1993.
 She completed her Ph.D in Study and Practice of Arts at Université du Québec à Montréal (UQAM), a Master Degree in Fine Arts at Concordia University in Montréal and a BA in Scenography for Theater at Concordia University.
-Recently, the exhibition Paysages-Vêtements has been presented in: Montréal, Trois-Rivières, Québec and the Museum of Contemporary Art of Baie-Saint-Paul.
-She lives and works in Deschambault and Québec City.
+She also participated in many art residencies in the country and internationally.
+A first publication on her work was produced in 2020.
+She lives and works in Deschambault-Grondines.